jeevanjoseph/oci-notes/network/Networking.md

 ### Security Lists

 * These are objects that are attached to subnets.
-When attached, they control the traffic that can flow in and out of all elements in the subnet.
+  * When attached, they control the traffic that can flow in and out of all elements in the subnet.
+  * A subnet can have a max of upto 5 seclits
 * Seclists are applied whether an instance is communicating with another host on the same VCN or not.
 * Rules can be stateful or stateless.
 Default is __stateful__
 * Stateful rules use connection tracking.